losizm/scamper/README.md

 Behind the scenes, this actually creates an instance of `HttpClient` for one-time usage.

-If you plan to send multiple requests, it's better to create and maintain a reference to an instance, and use it as the client.
+If you plan to send multiple requests, you can create and maintain a reference to an instance, and use it as the client.
 With that, you also get access to methods corresponding to the standard HTTP request methods.

 ```scala
 import scamper.BodyParsers